13 reasons to use a Google calendars

 Not everyone has the luxury of just using Google Calendar to manage their events – emails, for example, is another common program used.
 If you’re trying to keep on top of your schedule with multiple programs, there’s no reason why you can’t import events from elsewhere (iCalendar format supported too).
 Head over to Settings > Calendars in Google Calendar and look under the ‘Other calendars’ option.
 You’ll see an input where you can add any type of calendar; be it Outlook or iCalendar (which will allow you to import iCloud, Office365, and more).
 Once added, these calendars will show up alongside all others on your list. can then select which ones are public and which ones are private.
 If you make a calendar public, it will be visible to everyone, but – more importantly – also appear on your Google+ profile.
 So you can share events from social media too if you’re looking for another way to promote them.
 If anyone tries to view the event without being logged into their account, they’ll automatically be sent an email notification asking them if they’d like to sign-up or not (this is where we use the auto-reminder function).
 There’s also room on this panel for adding another location and swapping around calendars as you need them (handy if there’s a different address for each day of the week).

-If you would like to set up Google Calendars for your business, give our computer geeks a call, we will be able to set it up all for you!
+If you would like to set up Google Calendars for your business, give our small business geeks a call, we will be able to set it up all for you!